WELCOME TO OSPA

 CLOSURE IN 2017

-It has now become necessary to bring the Association to an honourable close towards the end of this year.
+It has now become necessary to bring the Association to an honourable close later this year at the end of October.
 The reason is that after 57 years since OSPA's formation there are too few surviving members, almost all of whom are in their mid or late eighties or more, to sustain the Association or participate in its activities.
 Until then OSPA will continue to carry out its objectives, and the full range of activities will be maintained.
 The office will operate as usual, welcoming information or responding to questions.

 OSPA's farewell event - Thursday 8 JUNE 2017